4 min read

 With Jetonomy

 Jetonomy uses “spaces” instead of forums.
-Each space has a type that determines how members interact:
+Each space has a type that controls how members interact:

 • Forum - Traditional threaded discussions

-• Q&A - Questions with accepted answers (like Stack Overflow)
+• Q&A - Questions with accepted answers (similar to Stack Overflow)

 • Ideas - Feature requests with voting and status tracking